 The idea of PRO is acknowledged in India in two sectors: plastic waste management and e-waste management.
 The producer bears the primary responsibility for the collection of waste plastic electronic devices under the E-Waste (Management) Rules of 2016 and the Plastic Waste Management Rules of 2016.
 They must set up a mechanism for collecting waste generated as a result of their products.

-PRO is defined as a professional organization authorised or financed collectively or individually by producers to collect and channel e-waste generated from the 'end-of-life' of their products in order to ensure environmentally sound handling of such e-waste.
-4 A PRO/Agency is a professional organisation that assists Producers/Brand Owners in meeting their EPR targets in the country by utilising various processing technologies for plastic waste, including MLP or its End of Life applications, such as Waste to Energy, Waste to Fuel, Waste to Road, and Waste to Cement Kiln.
+PRO is defined as a professional organization authorized or financed collectively or individually by producers to collect and channel e-waste generated from the 'end-of-life' of their products in order to ensure environmentally sound handling of such e-waste.
+4 A PRO/Agency is a professional organization that assists Producers/Brand Owners in meeting their EPR targets in the country by utilizing various processing technologies for plastic waste, including MLP or its End of Life applications, such as Waste to Energy, Waste to Fuel, Waste to Road, and Waste to Cement Kiln.

 PRO (Producers Responsibility Organization) Authorization